HOME Blog The Mathematician in the Laundry Room

 2 pic Japhet washing machine

 When we are busy like today, we work in a team of four.
 Two will iron guest clothing and staff uniforms and the other two work the pressing machine, loading and offloading the machines and sorting.
 This prioritisation can be a bit hectic – our work is all about mathematics!
 You have to weigh and prioritise in order to be as efficient as possible.
-By 10am, most of the used linen has been received and clean linen has been dispatched.
+By 10 am, most of the used linen has been received, and clean linen has been dispatched.
 “You bring me dirty, I give you clean – it is a trade”.

 Then we need a team of two to press the sheets in the machine.
 We are always mindful of the quality, which is far more important than quantity.
-I also like to empower my colleagues and trainees to focus on the detail if they are yearning to be productive in this industry.
+I also like to empower my colleagues and trainees to focus on the details if they are yearning to be productive in this industry.

 Japhet washing machine 3